gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     only confirms the existence of name attributes, not their content.

 3.  **Model checking:**
-    Check each model according to the *seven* phases of parsing kinematics of an sdf model.
+    Check each model according to the *eight* phases of parsing kinematics of an sdf model.

 4.  ***Check `//world/frame/@attached_to` attribute values:***